BoupsInc/meon-translations/README.md

 ### Welcome to the meon-translations repo!
 This is where you can find the translation files Meon uses and write your own translation.

-### Currently supported Languages: Turkish, English, Polish and Spanish
+### Currently supported Languages: Turkish, English, Polish, Spanish and Dutch

 # Writing a translation for Meon